EU orders Broadcom to suspend some deals with six modem, tv makers

-BRUSSELS (Reuters) - EU antitrust regulators on Wednesday ordered U.S. chipmaker Broadcom (AVGO.O) to suspend certain business deals with TV and modem makers while they investigate whether these agreements are aimed at thwarting rivals.
+BRUSSELS, Oct 16 (Reuters) - EU antitrust regulators on Wednesday ordered U.S. chipmaker Broadcom to suspend certain business deals with TV and modem makers while they investigate whether these agreements are aimed at thwarting rivals.

 “This will prevent serious and irreparable harm to competition likely to be caused by Broadcom’s conduct, which prima facie infringes EU competition rules,” the European Commission said.